Pope Martin I: Papacy (649–653)

-Martin was very energetic in publishing the decrees of the Lateran Council of 649 in an encyclical, and Constans replied by enjoining his exarch in Italy to arrest the pope should he persist and to send him as a prisoner to Constantinople.
-He was also accused by Constans of unauthorised contact and collaboration with the Muslims of the Rashidun Caliphate—allegations which he was unable to convince the infuriated imperial authorities to drop.
+Imperial interference in matters theological had been soundly rejected.
+Condemnation of all Monothelite writings provoked an angry reaction from the Byzantine court.
+Martin, unabashed, hastened to publish the Lateran Council decrees in an encyclical.
+Constans responded by getting his exarch in Italy to arrest the pope should he persist, and to send him as a prisoner to Constantinople.
+Martin was also accused by Constans of unauthorised contact and collaboration with the Muslims of the Rashidun Caliphate—allegations which he remained unable to convince the infuriated imperial authorities to drop.

-The arrest orders were impossible to carry out for some time.
-On 17 June 653, Martin was arrested in the Lateran along with Maximus the Confessor.
+The arrest orders could not be carried out for more than three years.
+On 17 June 653, Martin was arrested in the Lateran, along with Maximus the Confessor.
 He was hurried out of Rome and conveyed first to Naxos, Greece, and subsequently to Constantinople, where he arrived on 17 September 653.
 He was saved from execution by the pleas of Patriarch Paul II of Constantinople, who was himself gravely ill.
 Martin hoped that a new pope would not be elected while he lived but the imperial Byzantine government forced the Romans to find a successor.
 Eugene I was elected on 10 August 654, and Martin apparently acquiesced.
 After suffering an exhausting imprisonment and reportedly many public indignities, Martin was banished to Cherson, where he arrived on 15 May 655.
 He died there on 16 September.